 There are other emergency contacts than 111 that you may need to use in the case of an emergency.
-The EPA produce an excellent emergency response plan template that you can use to enter all those contact numbers.
+There are excellent emergency response plan templates available from WorkSafe and other industry organisations that you can use to enter all those contact numbers.
 Download it, fill it in, and place it in the spill kit.

 Alternatively, create a simple procedure sheet that includes all the relevant emergency phone numbers to add to your kit.

 You should have absorbent materials to 'soak up' spills.
 Used absorbents will need to be collected and disposed of.